 Frank also visits Amy's job and is very impressed that she is part owner of an advertising company.
 He even takes pictures of her at work.
 He is very proud.
 He has taken his camera along to take lots of pictures of his children, their families and the various events.

 After visiting his daughter, Frank visits his son Robert (played by Sam Rockwell).
 He arrives and surprises him at his workplace, an orchestra.
 Frank has the impression that Robert is the conductor but he is actually a drummer in the ensemble.
 Robert feels that Frank is disappointed and Frank tries to assure him that he is not.

-Frank's visit to Robert is not a surprise because Robert is given a 'warning' by his sister and also advised to make an excuse to keep the visit short.
+Frank's visit to Robert in the movie Everybody's Fine is not a surprise because Robert is given a 'warning' by his sister and also advised to make an excuse to keep the visit short.
 Robert tells Frank that he has to travel to Europe that same day for work!
 That is his excuse.

 Of course, Frank is wondering what is going on and why his children seem to be being deceptive.
 He worries about the first son he tried to visit, David.
 He notes that among all his children he worried about David the most his whole life.

-Frank's final visit is to see his youngest daughter Rosie in Las Vegas.
+Frank's final visit in Everybody's Fine is to see his youngest daughter Rosie in Las Vegas.
 Rosie is also given the heads up regarding Frank's visit when she gets a call from Robert.

 Frank is to be expected in Vegas on a bus but does not show up.
 He missed his bus because of time changes and failure to change his watch accordingly.
 He is told about an alternate way to get to Vegas and heads for a train.
 Along the way he gets mugged and the malicious mugger crushes Frank's bottle of medicine.